-• Current State During PHE: Providers who offer physical health services and nonspecialty mental health services via telehealth are directed to bill for synchronous video visits with the 95 modifier and asynchronous store-and-forward encounters with the GQ modifier, but the DHCS Medi-Cal telehealth policy provides no distinct modifier guidance for audio-only encounters.
-As of November 1, 2021, specialty mental health, Drug Medi-Cal, and DMC-ODS counties are required to bill for services delivered via audio-only using a specific modifier.

-- Proposed Approach: Use specific modifiers to delineate visits by telehealth modality, with alignment of requirements across delivery systems.
-Adopt new nationally-recognized audio-only visit 93 modifier announced by the American Medical Association's (AMA) Common Procedural Terminology (CPT) Editorial Board as soon as possible.16 - Rationale: Enables understanding of telehealth utilization by audio-only or video modality to support evaluation, tracking of quality outcomes and future program decisions.
+- Current State During PHE: Prior to July 2022, providers who offer physical health services and nonspecialty mental health services via telehealth were directed to bill for synchronous video visits with the 95 modifier and asynchronous store-and- forward encounters with the GQ modifier, but the DHCS Medi-Cal telehealth policy previously provided no distinct modifier guidance for audio-only encounters.
+As of July 2022, DHCS updated the telehealth provider manual to include Modifier 93 to designate audio-only services.
+As of November 1, 2021, specialty mental health, Drug Medi-Cal, and DMC-ODS counties are required to bill for services delivered via audioonly using a specific modifier. - Final Approach: Continue use of audio-only modifiers across Medi-Cal delivery systems. - Rationale: Enables understanding of telehealth utilization by audio-only or video modality to support evaluation, tracking of quality outcomes and future program decisions.
 Aligns and streamlines modifier use across all delivery systems.